myusernameistoolong/sudoku/README.md

 This is a C# console application that allows users to play and solve Sudoku puzzles.
 The main focus of the project is a custom-built AI that can solve Sudoku puzzles efficiently using **recursion** and **backtracking** algorithms.

+> This project was developed as part of a school assignment for an **Artificial Intelligence** course.

 ## Features

 - ✅ Console interface for inputting and solving Sudoku puzzles